Dave-team/Knowledge-base/Project management.md

 # Project Management

+## Project success
+- Clear vision
+- Stable, complete written requirements
+- Detailed spec of what a final output should look like
+- Effective project management
+- Accurate estimates
+- Focus on quality to minimize defects
+- Risk management - keep small problems from turning into big unrecoverable problems

 ## Stakeholder management
+- Pre-wire a project.
+Don’t go into a project without knowing what people think of it and without people having thought about it.
+Any presentation or kick-off should not cover anything new.
+Instead, ensure you have checked in with the stakeholders in advance.
+Avoid people being surprised and have tonnes of questions during the actual meeting - premise of no surprises
+- The people best at stakeholder relationships are diplomats.
+They are charismatic and take you for a coffee
 - When I need others to do things, always prompt them for a deadline.
 Make sure to indicate clearly how important it is to get done.
 You don't want to risk that something will not get done.
 And if there is no commitment, this is quite likely.
   - ‘We’re all good to you and the next steps are X. If this isn’t too big an ask, is this something that could be done by X?
   - 'Is this something that could be done by X?'.